pcafrica/advanced_programming_2023-2024/lectures/13/13-py_c++.md

 print(p) # Output: <example.Pet object at 0x10cd98060>
 ```

-To address this, we could bind a utility function that returns a human-readable
-summary to the special method slot named `__repr__`.
-Unfortunately, there is no
-suitable functionality in the `Pet` data structure, and it would be nice if
+To address this, we could bind a utility function that returns a human-readable summary to the special method slot named `__repr__`.
+Unfortunately, there is no suitable functionality in the `Pet` data structure, and it would be nice if we did not have to change it.

+---

-we did not have to change it.
-This can easily be accomplished by binding a
+This can easily be accomplished by binding a lambda function instead:
-Lambda function instead:

 ```cpp
 py::class_<Pet>(m, "Pet")